kukuu/integration/sytem-design-news-feed-.md

 Another approach is to automatically append new feed posts to the top of the feed, but that might not be desired and extra care has to be made in order not to affect the scroll position.

-## Delivering data-driven dependencies only when needed
+ v.
+Delivering data-driven dependencies only when needed

 News feed posts can come in many different formats (text, image, videos, polls, etc) and each post requires custom rendering code.
 In reality, Facebook feed supports over 50 different post formats!